The Hill (1965 film): Plot

 In a British Army "glasshouse" (military prison) in the Libyan desert, prisoners convicted of service offences such as insubordination, being drunk while on duty, going AWOL or petty theft are subjected to repetitive drill routines as a punishment in the blazing desert heat.

-The arrival of five new prisoners slowly leads to a clash with the camp authorities.
-One new NCO guard who has also just arrived employs excessive punishments, which include forcing the five newcomers to climb, repeatedly, a man-made hill in the centre of the camp.
-When one dies, a power struggle erupts between brutal ex-civilian prison guard Staff Sergeant Williams, humane Staff Sergeant Harris, and Regimental Sergeant Major Wilson as they struggle to run the camp in conflicting styles.
+The arrival of five new prisoners slowly leads to a clash with the camp authorities, as well as an internal power struggle between brutal ex-civilian prison guard Staff Sergeant Williams, humane Staff Sergeant Harris, and Regimental Sergeant Major Wilson.

 Roberts is a former squadron sergeant major from the Royal Tank Regiment, convicted of assaulting his commanding officer after orders to lead a suicidal attack.
+Roberts arrives with McGrath, a hard northerner sentenced for drunkenness, and assaulting Military Policemen; Stevens, a timid and naive Army office clerk jailed for being AWOL; Bartlett, a spiv who shirks active service who has been convicted of selling stolen tyres to the Arabs; and King, a light-hearted West Indian sentenced for drunk and disorderly conduct and stealing whisky from the officers' mess.
 Roberts scorns Williams' brutality and challenges his authority.
 Like Roberts, the RSM is a career soldier and sees his duty as breaking down failed soldiers, then building them back up again "into men".

-Roberts arrived with McGrath, a hard northerner sentenced for drunkenness, and assaulting Military Policemen; Army office clerk Stevens, a timid and naive man jailed for AWOL; Bartlett, a spiv who shirks active service who has been convicted of selling stolen tyres to the Arabs; and the light-hearted King, a West Indian sentenced for drunk and disorderly conduct and stealing whisky from the officers mess.